tschutter/cctools/README.rst

     amounts.
 The intent is to use the price list at fairs and shows to avoid the handling of change.
 It also makes accounting of cash and checks easier because you can deal with round numbers.

+gen-wholesale-line-sheet.py
+    Generates a wholesale line sheet in spreadsheet form.

 gen-wholesale-order.py
     Generates a wholesale order form in spreadsheet form.